drift-labs/v2-teacher/source/includes/_fastlane.md

 );
 ```

-## Subscribing to Orders as a Market Maker
+## Makers: Subscribing to Orders Messages

 Drift sdks offer a FastlaneOrderSubscriber as a wrapper around the Fastlane websocket to easily subscribe to fastlane orders.
-Traders can also subscribe directly to the websocket feed and access trades that way.
+Traders can also subscribe directly to the websocket feed and gain access to trades that way.

 To start receiving messages from the fastlane server, you must authenticate your connection with your wallet by signing a nonce sent by the server.
 This all happens under the hood in the FastlaneOrderSubscriber, but examples for how to do this for direct connections are given below